 Our goal at Georgetown McDonough is to craft a diverse class with people who have had varying personal and professional life experiences.
 As such, we want to give our applicants the opportunity to select one essay (from a list of three) that allows them the ability to best highlight their experiences, characteristics, and values that showcase the value proposition that they can bring to the McDonough community.
 Please select one of the following three essays to complete in 500 words or less and include the essay prompt and your first/last name at the top of your submission.

-Essay Option Three: Think of the business leader or role model you admire or aspire to be.
-What are the defining characteristics of their personal brand that you see in yourself?
+Essay Option Three: Personal Brand: Think of a business leader or role model you admire or aspire to be.
+What are the defining characteristics of his or her personal brand that you see in yourself?
 Give an example of how you have been able to emulate these characteristics in your professional career and how your personal brand will enrich the McDonough community.

-Last year, McDonough asked applicants to outline key aspects of their personal brand and share how these would strengthen the community at the school.
-This season, the admissions committee is asking candidates to pinpoint elements of someone else’s personal brand with which they identify and how those qualities might contribute to McDonough’s community.
-To us, the school appears to essentially be asking applicants to reach the same destination, just via a different path.
-The admissions committee wants to know which values and strengths you believe are important in a leader, why you feel they are important, and which of them you already possess—as well as how these fit with the McDonough brand and environment.
-This is a lot to cover in just 500 words, but if you focus on hitting all four points in a targeted and concise manner, you should be able to craft a compelling essay response.
+The admissions committee wants to know which values and strengths you believe are important in a leader, why you feel they are important, which of them you already possess (with associated evidence), and how these fit with the McDonough brand and environment.
+This is a lot to cover in just 500 words, but if you focus on conveying all four points in a targeted and concise manner, you should be able to craft a compelling essay response.

 Before we address how you should approach this prompt, we want to point out a few things you should not do.
 First, avoid choosing any individuals who would come across as obvious or cliché, such as Steve Jobs or Barack Obama.
 Second, like all application essay questions, this one does not have a “right” answer, so do not spend any time or effort trying to guess who the admissions committee wants or is expecting you to pick.
 Third, resist the urge to choose a parent, grandparent, or other close relative, unless the person in question really has something distinctly and obviously special to offer.
 And fourth, do not make your chosen individual the star of your essay and spend too much time or word count describing and praising them.
 McDonough wants to learn about you, so make sure your description of the leader/role model you have selected serves its purpose as the jumping off point for describing yourself and then move on.